Pavlograd or Pavlohrad is a city located in Dnepropetrovsk region of Ukraine.

-The city is the center of Western Donbass coal-field situated about 200 km from neighboring regions centers: Dnepropetrovsk (75 km), Zaporozhye (102 km), Donetsk (194 km), Kharkov (197 km), Poltava (215 km).
+It is the center of western Donbass coal-field, situated about 200 km from neighboring regions centers: Dnepropetrovsk (75 km), Zaporozhye (102 km), Donetsk (194 km), Kharkov (197 km), Poltava (215 km).

-Phone code - +380 5632; postal codes - 51400-51413.
+Area code - +380 5632; postal codes - 51400-51413.

-At the end of the 19th century, it became a famous center of trade with crops and flour.
-Bread from Pavlograd was exported to London and Konstantinopol.
+At the end of the 19th century, the town became a famous center of crops and flour trade.
+Pavlograd bread was exported to London and Konstantinopol.

 More Historical Facts…

-After the Crimean War of 1853-1856 ended, Pavlograd hussars being thankful that they survived gathered silver and Pokrovsky cathedral was built.
+When the Crimean War of 1853-1856 ended, Pavlograd hussars, being thankful that they had survived, raised funds to build Pokrovsky Cathedral.
 At present, it is restored and is open.

 The city was liberated on September 18, 1943.
 This day became a city holiday.

 Spassky Cathedral.
 It is the main Orthodox church of the city.
-The cathedral was founded on the initiative and the means of honorable citizen of Pavlograd J. Golubitsky in 1892.
+The cathedral was founded on the initiative and the means of the honorable citizen of Pavlograd J. Golubitsky in 1892.

 In 1960, the cathedral was closed; a gym was opened in the building.
-The cathedral was returned to the church in 1991 and was completely restored.
+The cathedral was returned to believers in 1991.
+It was completely restored.
 Museum Lane, 1.

-Count’s Theater.
-Drama Theater named after B. Zahavi was founded in 1974.
+The Count’s Theater.
+The Drama Theater named after B. Zahavi was founded in 1974.
 The theater is placed in a historic building of the “Count’s Theater” which was built in 1896.

 One of the most interesting exhibits is a well-preserved Cossack boat of the 15th century.
 Museum Lane, 8.
 Opening hours: 8:00-16:45, day off - Monday.

-Monument to Lieutenant Rzhevsky.
-Monument to the literary and folk hero Lieutenant Rzhevsky is installed at the central entrance of Pavlograd chemical plant.
+The Monument to Lieutenant Rzhevsky.
+The monument to the literary and folk hero Lieutenant Rzhevsky is installed at the central entrance of Pavlograd chemical plant.

 Pavlograd railway station

 The number of rooms: 15.
-Main services: restaurant, bar, billiards, sauna, pool, Wi-Fi, parking.
+The main services: restaurant, bar, billiards, sauna, pool, Wi-Fi, parking.
 Dneprovskaya Street, 414-a.
 Contact phones: +380 5632 4 32 64, +380 5632 4 38 47.

 The number of rooms: 52.
-Main services: cafe-bar, laundry, barbershop, taxi, safe, Wi-Fi, parking.
+The main services: cafe-bar, laundry, barbershop, taxi, safe, Wi-Fi, parking.
 Zavodskaya Street, 35.
 Contact phones: +380 563 21 19 14, +380 563 21 12 77, +380 563 21 04 46.